ahmetenesdur/nft-contract-mint-dapp/README.md

 ETHERSCAN_API_KEY=
 ```

 If you want to make changes to the Patika smart contract, you can find Patika.sol in the `/contracts` folder.
-Remove `/artifacts` folder.
+Remove `/artifacts` folder using `npx hardhat clean`.
 After making the changes, recompile your smart contract using the `npx hardhat compile` command.

 You need to update the `scripts/whitelist.js` file with your whitelisted user accounts and deploy and verify your smart contract on the blockchain.
 For this, you can find the _deploy_ & _verify_ scripts in the `/scripts` folder.
 You can run these scripts using the commands `npx hardhat run scripts/deployContract.js` and `npx hardhat run scripts/verifyContract.js`.